aylz83/bubbles/README.md

 # bubbles
 A (terribly named) fast (and barebone!)
-BAM parser and pileup rust crate
+BAM parser and pileup rust crate making use of SIMD

 This is a rust-based BAM parser with pileup capabilities and aimed to be as fast as possible while using as little memory as possible.
-Full pileup approximately takes ~90 seconds on a 1.7GB BAM (102,650,976 reads) It is/was a learning exercise and it is absoluely missing some features and may not handle all BAM files.
+Full pileup approximately takes ~~~90 seconds~~ ~68 seconds using some SIMD in some places on a 1.7GB BAM (102,650,976 reads) It is/was a learning exercise and it is absoluely missing some features and may not handle all BAM files.

 # Example